Residential Treatment of Personality Disorders at CooperRiis

 A Healing Community for the Whole Person

-In addition to medication and supplementation, CooperRiis offers an array of psychiatric services, individual psychotherapy, social opportunities, structured work, and holistic wellness coaching.
+In addition to medication and supplementation, CooperRiis offers an array of evidence-based psychiatric services, individual psychotherapy, social opportunities, structured work, and holistic wellness coaching.
 Every facet of the resident’s life is addressed.
 We treat the whole person.

 - Physical wellness

 Our residents work with a multidisciplinary recovery team, comprised of representatives with expertise in the above domains.
 Because every person is different, some domains will receive more emphasis than others.
 An extremely conscientious person, for instance, may receive support to enjoy more leisure and relaxation.

 Our program helps residents build new habits, find balance and practice new behaviors.
 The daily structure is calming and helps reduce distress.
 Healing modalities such as mindfulness meditation, yoga, and therapy bring calm to emotional storms and turmoil.